 Sarah Parsons

 Professor Sarah Parsons teaches courses in the history and theory of photography, modern art, Canadian art, and art crime.
 My research focuses on the history and theory of photography.
-With Professor Sarah Bassnett (Western University) I co-authored a survey of photography in Canada which will be published by the Art Canada Institute in spring 2023. …
+My current research project, “Feeling Exposed: Photography, Privacy, and Visibility in Nineteenth-Century North America,” is funded by a SSHRC Insight Grant (2019 – 2024).
+This project …